MrNocturnal1/odin-recipes/README.md

 # odin-recipes
 For this project I'll be creating my first basic website!
-This will include, images, links, different stylized text.
+This will include, images, links, different stylized text, and fonts.
 After I've learned some basic skills with CSS I will come back to this project to add some flare to it.